(Photo by Jamie Clifton)

 TIPPING AND HANDY PHRASES

 In Barcelona, there are no strict rules about tipping.
-In fact, waiters and taxi drivers usually won't expect you to tip them anything.
-They tend to have fixed salaries and their wallets aren't filled out by tips, as in other countries.
+In fact, waiters, taxi drivers, usually won't expect you to tip them anything.
+They tend to have fixed salaries and their pay packets aren't filled out by tips, as in other countries.
 So don't worry, you can basically be as big a cheapskate as your conscience allows you to be.

-I would like to have a beer / coffee / wine / whiskey: Querría una cerveza / un café / un vino / un whiskey
+I would like to have a beer / coffee / wine / whisky – Querría una cerveza / un café / un vino / un whisky